eugenetangkj/neatnotes/README.md

 This is an application that I built when I first picked up Flutter, and it is adapted from the tutorial provided by [Vandad Nahavandipoor](https://www.youtube.com/watch?v=VPvVD8t02U8).
 If you are interested in learning Flutter, I would highly recommend Vandad's course, which not only provides a good introduction of Dart and Flutter, but also the intricacies of software development.

 ## APK Download
-You can run the application on your Android device by running this APK on it.
+You can run the application on your Android device by downloading the APK file to your phone.

+1. Clone the repository to your computer by running the command `git clone https://github.com/eugenetangkj/neatnotes.git`.

+2. Change directory to the repository that was cloned in step 1.
+For example, `cd \neatnotes\neatnotes`.

+3. Connect your Android device to your computer with a USB cable.

+4. Run `flutter install` in the terminal.
+This will download the APK file to your device.
+Note that you need to have Flutter installed for this.
+If you do not have Flutter, you can refer to this [tutorial](https://www.youtube.com/watch?v=VFDbZk2xhO4) to get started.

+5. Enjoy tracking notes with neatnotes!

 ## UI Mockup
 You can view the hi-fidelity prototype for neatnotes at this [Figma link](https://www.figma.com/file/PPykJwYKVNBqVYFTJwzMPw/NeatNotes?type=design&node-id=0%3A1&t=9VcbUMcaPIIuP8sx-1).